 Wild fire occurrences increase every year.
 Sadly, over time, the entire West Coast is losing more land and woods to fires.
 Therefore, every fire fighter in the fire department has greater exposure to more unhealthy air quality during wild fire season.
 In fact, fire smoke during September 2020 caused some of the worst air quality in the world in Western Washington.
 The poor air quality lasted a long period of time.
 As a result, the authorities encouraged residents to stay indoors and avoid breathing the toxic air.

 Unfortunately, outdoor workers cannot stay inside to avoid the bad air.
 If you are a construction worker, mail carrier, farm worker, or firefighter, you must be outside to perform your job.
 Moreover, we have to consider that wild fire season aligns with harvest time for many crops in Washington State.

-Workers compensation claim for exposure to fire, smoke and chemicals
+Fire fighter L&I claim: Exposure to fire, smoke and chemicals

 According to studies, long exposure to this kind of toxic air causes acute health conditions and occupational diseases.
 The hazards include more than the smoke alone.
 Fire fighters, for example, expose themselves to not only to fire smoke but also to chemicals and gases.
 Many other workers also deal with fine particles in the air that can lead to significant health issues.
 These health effects are expensive, both in terms of treatment costs and lost work time.